cilmike2/PhotoAlbumShowcase/README.md

 all - This command takes no following parameters and will simply display all photos available.

 album - (e.g. album 3)  This command will display all the photos with an albumId of 3.

+download - (e.g. download 2)  This command will download the photo with an id of 2.)

 photo - (e.g. photo 2)  This command will display the photos with an id of 2.